srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 ---
 # Nokia SR OS

-[Nokia SR OS](https://www.nokia.com/networks/products/service-router-operating-system/) virtualized router is identified with `vr-sros` or `vr-nokia_sros` kind in the [topology file](../topo-def-file.md).
+[Nokia SR OS](https://www.nokia.com/networks/products/service-router-operating-system/) virtualized router is identified with `nokia_sros` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

-vr-sros nodes launched with containerlab come up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.
+Nokia SR OS nodes launched with containerlab come up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.

-## Managing vr-sros nodes
+## Managing Nokia SR OS nodes

 !!!note
     Containers with SR OS inside will take ~3min to fully boot.